-For lower yielding cotton (generally less than 500 lb per acre lint yield) a paraquat-based desiccant such as Gramoxone Inteon or Firestorm is generally recommended.
+For lower yielding cotton (generally less than 500 lb per acre lint yield) a paraquat-based desiccant should be considered because of reduced expense.
+A two application program of a low initial rate followed by a higher rate may be appropriate.
 If the plants are large and have considerable green leaves remaining, sequential applications of low rates of desiccants are sometimes used to promote defoliation and reduce leaf sticking.
 Use of paraquat-based desiccants should be discouraged when seedling wheat, or other crop species, are in close proximity to targeted cotton fields.
 Drift from paraquat can cause severe damage to developing small grains plants grown for cover or harvest.
 Unlike with paraquat, drift from desiccant rates of PPO inhibitor products (such as Aim, Blizzard, ET and perhaps Resource) should not injure small grains.

 For cotton yielding in excess of one bale per acre, other chemicals can be used and the higher cost more easily justified.
 Ethephon-based products result in an increased rate of boll opening and defoliation that generally reaches a maximum within 14 days.
-Tank mixes of ethephon and defoliants (such as Def/Folex or Ginstar) are effective in higher yielding cotton to open bolls and drop leaves.
-Warm temperatures (80° F) are normally required to obtain the maximum boll opening response, although higher rates of ethephon are still effective under cooler temperature conditions.
+Tank mixes of ethephon and defoliants (such as Def or Ginstar) are effective in higher yielding cotton to open bolls and drop leaves.
+Warm temperatures (80° F) are normally required to obtain the maximum boll opening response, although higher rates of ethephon can still be effective under cooler temperature conditions.
 Finish 6 Pro has 6 lb ethephon/gallon combined with a proprietary synergist cyclanilide (0.375 lb/gallon).
 Cyclanilide is reported to be an effective inhibitor of auxin transport and binding which should result in increased abscission activity.
-In order to obtain desirable levels of defoliation with Finish 6 Pro, tank mixes of tank mixes with defoliants are many times required.
-FirstPick is another ethephon-based product (2.28 lb ethephon/gallon or 18.3 percent a.i.) which has a synergist identified as AMADS (58.6 percent a.i.).
+In order to obtain desirable levels of defoliation with Finish 6 Pro, tank mixes with defoliants are many times required.
+FirstPick is another ethephon-based product (2.28 Ib ethephon/gallon or 18.3 percent a.i.) which has a synergist identified as urea sulfate (58.6 percent a.i.).
 Sixteen to 21 oz per acre of ethephon (when using 6-lb/gallon product, equivalent to 0.75-1 lb per acre a.i.) when tank mixed with low rates (3-5 oz per acre) of Ginstar typically result in good defoliation, boll opening response and in many instances good regrowth control.
 Ginstar is a good defoliant that is also one of the most effective products for controlling regrowth, and it works over a fairly wide range of environmental conditions.
-Tank mixes of ethephon and Ginstar are fairly expensive, and can be used for boll opening and defoliation of cotton with high yield potential.
+Tank mixes of ethephon and Ginstar are fairly expensive, and can be used for boll opening and defoliation of cotton with higher yield potential.